JDS Takatsuki

-JDS Takatsuki (DD-164) was the lead ship of Takatsuki-class destroyerss.
+JDS Takatsuki (DD-164) was the lead ship of Takatsuki-class destroyers.
 She was commissioned on 15 March 1967.

 Construction and career

 Takatsuki was laid down on October 8, 1964.
 Launched on January 7, 1966, commissioned on March 15, 1967, it was incorporated into the 1st Escort Group as a ship under direct control and deployed to Kure.

 On March 27, 1968, the 1st Escort Corps was newly commissioned under the 1st Escort Corps group and was incorporated with JDS Kikuzuki commissioned on the same day.

 From November 1970 to March 30, 1970, a regular inspection was carried out at Ishikawajima Harima Heavy Industries Tokyo No. 2 Factory, equipped with variable depth sonar (VDS) and a tactical information processing device NYYA-1.

 On February 1, 1971, it was incorporated into the 2nd Escort Group as a flagship, and the fixed port was transferred to Sasebo.